apache/dolphinscheduler/docs/docs/en/guide/metrics/metrics.md

 ### Alert Server Related

-- Currently, we have not embedded any metrics in Alert Server.
+- ds.alert.send.count: (counter) the number of sent alerts, sliced by tag `status`
+- ds.alert.pending: (gauge) the number of alerts waiting to get fired

-In each server, there are some default system-level metrics related to `database connection`, `JVM`, etc. We list them below for your reference:
+**In each server, there are some default system-level metrics related to `database connection`, `JVM`, etc. We list them below for your reference:**

 ### Database Related Metrics (Default)